 STUDENT VOCATIONAL NURSES DO NOT ADMINISTER ANY MEDICATIONS UNTIL SUCCESSFUL PHARMACOLOGY CRITICAL COMPETENCY LAB in Level 2.
+See disciplinary action above!

-Definition of Supervision: Instructor reviews medications and escorts student to the patient room, at all times.
+Definition of Supervision: Instructor reviews medications, escorts student to the patient room, and supervises at all times during medication administration.
 This includes scheduled and prn medication administration.
 [Please note: the OB floors are an exception to this policy and will be discussed thoroughly by the OB instructor.]